nightroman/FarNet/PowerShellFar/README.md

     ps: ps | Out-FarPanel

-shows all processes in the Power panel with some properties in the description column, then you can select one and view (`[F3]`) or quick view (`[CtrlQ]`) all its properties - thus, it is similar to the *ProcList* plugin (see also *Panel-Process-.ps1*).
+shows all processes in the panel.
+You can view (`[F3]`) or quick view (`[CtrlQ]`) process properties or open its property panel (`[Enter]`).
+See also *Panel-Process-.ps1*.

-    ps: ps | sort WS | Out-FarPanel
+    ps: ps | sort WS -Descending | Out-FarPanel

-the same but now objects (processes) are sorted by WS (working set); note that you have to use unsorted Far mode to see the results sorted by you.
+shows processes sorted by WS (working sets).

-    ps: ps | sort WS | Out-FarPanel Name, @{Expression='WS'; Type='S'}
+    ps: ps | Out-FarPanel Name, @{Expression='WS'; Kind='S'}

-the same but with only two custom columns: Name and WS, where WS is mapped to Far Size column.
+shows processes with only two columns: Name and WS, where WS is mapped to Size.
+This panel may be sorted by size using `[CtrlF6]`.

 You can collect objects in a panel, select, filter, sort them, view and edit properties, sometimes delete and create properties.
-Then you can get them back by `Get-FarItem` cmdlet (current, selected, all).
-Thus, object panel can be used as intermediate visual storage for objects.
+Then you may get objects by `Get-FarItem` (current, selected, all).

-Note: you can collect together on the same panel objects of different types, but in this case the engine may not know what columns should be shown, then only names or string representation of objects is shown.
-This is not a bug.
+You may collect objects of different types in the same panel and the panel may not know what columns to use.
+In such cases it shows just object strings.

 ---
 **Special objects**